sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 # Examine GitHub Copilot settings and user interface features

+GitHub Copilot integrates naturally into Visual Studio Code, providing a seamless and customizable experience for developers.
 In this exercise you examine GitHub Copilot settings and explore the GitHub Copilot user interface in Visual Studio Code.

 This exercise should take approximately **25** minutes to complete.